-Washington, D.C. – Rep. Mike Johnson (LA-04) released the following statement regarding the Supreme Court’s decision to permit full enforcement of President Trump’s executive order on immigration:
+Washington, D.C. — Rep. Mike Johnson (LA-04) released the following statement on the passage of H.R.

 In The News